-- Be a designated family caregiver/care partner as identified by the patient. - Be feeling well. - Complete the health screening prior to entering the facility.
-You may be denied access based on symptoms and/or travel history. - Continuously wear a mask that covers the nose and mouth. - Report directly to the nursing station prior to visitation. - Remain in the patient's room as much as possible to minimize movement within the facility.
+- Be a designated family caregiver/care partner as identified by the patient. - Be feeling well. - Continuously wear a mask that covers the nose and mouth.
+No eating or drinking while you are visiting with a patient. - Report directly to the nursing station prior to visitation. - Remain in the patient's room as much as possible to minimize movement within the facility.
 Use the call bell system to alert the nurse if assistance is required. - Perform hand hygiene (hand washing and/or use of hand sanitizer) when entering and leaving the facility and when entering and leaving the patient's room. - In some circumstances, additional protective equipment may also be required.
 Please consult with the patient's nurse. - If a family caregiver/care partner does not follow the public health requirement during his/her time at the hospital, he/she will be asked to leave.